-The aggregate total remuneration paid to these key management personnel (who are not directors or the CEO) in FY2020 is approximately \$467,000.
+The aggregate total remuneration paid to these key management personnel (who are not directors or the CEO) in FY2021 is approximately \$840,000.

-The previous CEO, Mr Cheng Yao Tong, the Executive Director, Ms Cheng Li Chen, and the Managing Director of Tele-centre Services Pte Ltd, a subsidiary of the Group, Ms Cheng Wee Ling, are children of Mr Cheng Buck Poh @ Chng Bok Poh.
+The Executive Director of the Company and the Managing Director of Tele-centre Services Pte Ltd, a subsidiary of the Group, Ms Cheng Wee Ling, is the daughter of Mr Cheng.

-Save as disclosed, there are no other employees who are substantial shareholders of the Company, or are immediate family members of a Director, CEO or Substantial Shareholder of the Company whose remuneration amounts exceed \$100,000 per annum during FY2020. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).
+Save as disclosed, there are no other employees who are substantial shareholders of the Company, or are immediate family members of a Director, CEO or Substantial Shareholder of the Company whose remuneration amounts exceed \$100,000 per annum during FY2021. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).